monash-human-power/raspicam/README.md

 ### Overlay development

 Any overlay (e.g. `overlay_top_strip.py`) may be run from the terminal with Python.
-You will need a computer with a webcam.
+If your computer does not have a webcam, you may replace the video feed with a static background specified with the `--bg` option.
 The `--host` argument can be used to specify an MQTT broker.

 ### Running on Raspberry Pi displays